 Address: Windmill Lane, Blennerville

-Nine kilometers northwest of Tralee lie the ruins of Ardfert Cathedral.
-The cathedral, which dates back to the 13th century (with parts of its walls built up to a century earlier) was erected on a site where St. Brendan the Navigator constructed a 6th-century monastery.
+The ruins of Ardfert Cathedral lie nine kilometers northwest of Tralee, originally erected on a site where St. Brendan the Navigator constructed a 6th-century monastery.
+Dubbed a 13th-century wonder, sections of the walls were built up to a century earlier.
 Today, the cathedral is home to three medieval churches, including battlements, which were added sometime around the 15th century.

 Address: Ballyheigue Road, Ardfert

-A visit to Banna Strand will heal what ails you.
-Well, it will at least combat the stress and strains of everyday life.
 This sandy beauty has been recognized by the Foundation for Environmental Education as a Blue Flag beach for its cleanliness, safety, and enhanced efforts in the fields of environmental awareness and sustainable development.
-Basically, that means you're ensured a top-rated beach experience at this luxurious spot.
+Basically, that means you're ensured a top beach experience at this luxurious spot.

-Technically not in Tralee, which sits 11 kilometers away, Banna Strand is a popular place to surf, body board, and windsurf.
+Technically not in Tralee, which sits 11 kilometers away, Banna Strand is a popular place to visit to surf, bodyboard, and windsurf.
 Families also love its shallow waters and the sand dunes, which rise up to 40 feet from the soft shore.

-During low tide, even more beach is exposed, allowing walkers to traverse even farther towards the sparkling azure waters.
+During low tide, more beach is exposed, allowing walkers to traverse even farther towards the sparkling (yet chilly) azure waters.

 Insider's tip: Grab a takeaway from one of Tralee's local restaurants and enjoy a picnic on the beach.
 There aren't many shops or amenities nearby.